jvansteirteghem/oboco/README.md

 oboco is short for "open book collection".

 you can:
-- read your books and book collections.
+- read your books.
-- search your books and book collections.
+- search your books.
 - download your books.
 - manage your book marks.
 - manage your users.